rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

 I found some helpful tips while trying to deploy my app, so I thought I'd share them here.

 Personally, I like technical articles that cover a project from start to finish, so this post will also include the development (of a demo app) in addition to the deployment process.
 If you just want to read about the deployment, feel free to [skip ahead](#packaging-the-application).
-This is not a "from zero" tutorial though.
-I'll assume you have some familiarity with Clojure[^2] and some of its libraries.
+I'll also assume you have some familiarity with Clojure and some of its libraries.[^2]

 ## Project Setup